rglanz/EventValidation/readme.md

 4. Control video playback with the next, prev, and replay buttons.

-5. Use the discard and undo buttons to update the discard log file.
-Upon loading an Event Times file, a new file called [video_file_name]_discard_log.csv is created.
+5. Use the discard, undo, and save buttons to update the discard log file.

+        Upon loading an Event Times file, a new file called [video_file_name]_discard_log.csv is created (or loaded, if it exists already).
 Each event is stored as a 1 (accepted event) or 0 (discarded event).
-This file is updated automatically whenever the discard or undo button is pressed.

 ## Hotkeys
 Open video file (1)